-Policy No./Paragraph No. Modification PL3a Implementation The purposes of the Green Belt are set out in national planning policies. as follows: 1. to check the unrestricted sprawl of large built-up areas; 2. to prevent neighbouring towns merging into one another; 3. to assist in safeguarding the countryside from encroachment; 4. to preserve the setting and special character of historic towns; and 5. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
+Mod No. Policy No./Paragraph No. Modification MM15 cont.
+PL3a Implementation The purposes of the Green Belt are set out in national planning policies, as follows: 1. to check the unrestricted sprawl of large built-up areas: 2. to prevent neighbouring towns merging into one another: 3. to assist in safeguarding the countryside from encroachment: 4. to preserve the setting and special character of historic towns; and 5. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
 Whilst these purposes are not weighted in terms of significance, national planning policies recognise that the fundamental aim of the Green Belt is to provide permanently open land to prevent unrestricted urban sprawl.
 Small-scale development can include householder applications, sports related development, recreation, cemeteries and community uses.
 For development relating to renewable energy, very special circumstances may include the wider environmental benefits associated with increased production of energy from renewable sources.
-Policy PL4 Page 106 (b) it is for escential infrastructure, including and-local transport infrastructure, which-must demonstrates a requirement for a Green Wedge or Green Finger location and demonstrates it is of benefit to the wider community; (c) it is for the alteration, extension or replacement of buildings, provided that the new building/buildings are in the same use and not more harmful than what is being replaced; (d) it constitutes strategic infrastructure development which can demonstrate that it is of benefit to the wider community. (e d) it demonstrates that the roles and functions and historic significance of the Green Wedges and Green Fingers (as set out in policy WE2) are preserved, enhanced and not adversely affected; and (f g) it demonstrates Where development includes replacement uses, redevelopment, extensions or alterations, it must meet all the following criteria: (f) it does not result in a greater negative impact on the roles and functions of the Green Wedges and Green Fingers than the existing development: (g) it does not result in disproportionate additions to the original building(s); and Policy PL4
+MM16 Policy PL4 Page 106 (b) it is for essential infrastructure, including and local transport infrastructure, which-must demonstrates a requirement for a Green Wedge or Green Finger location and demonstrates it is of benefit to the wider community; (c) it is for the alteration, extension or replacement of buildings, provided that the new building/buildings are in the same use and not more harmful than what is being replaced; (d) it constitutes strategic infrastructure development which can demonstrate that it is of benefit to the wider community. (e d) it demonstrates that the roles and functions and historic significance of the Green Wedges and Green Fingers (as set out in policy WE2) are preserved, enhanced and not adversely affected; and (f e) it demonstrates Where development includes replacement uses, redevelopment, extensions or alterations, it must meet all the following criteria: (f) it does not result in a greater negative impact on the roles and functions of the Green Wedges and Green Fingers than the existing development; (g) it does not result in disproportionate additions to the original building(s); and (h) any replacement buildings must be in the same use.

-Mod No. Mod No. Policy No./Paragraph Modification No. No. MM17 Policy PL8 Page 112 Development should contribute to and enhance biodiversity or geodiversity assets, to ensure a net gain in biodiversity MM18 Policy PL9 Page 113 All development proposals must minimise and, where possible, reduce all forms of pollution and contamination.
-For air quality, the acceptability or otherwise of a proposal will be determined with reference to the relevant limit values or National Air Quality Objectives PL9 Implementation Para 13.55 Page 114 The Council may will require assessments of any pollution and/or contamination a Preliminary Risk Assessment of land considered to be contaminated to be undertaken and submitted, which identify any existing pollution and/or contamination, and the impacts of the development and any necessary mitigation and/or compensatory measures The Council may also impose conditions to control and manage pollution and contamination levels.
-Further investigations , assessments. long-term maintenance regimes and validation reports may also be required if land is contaminated .
-PL9 Implementation New para after para 13.55 Page 114 Where contaminated sites have the potential to mobilise contaminants. or where there is a high-risk development proposal within a vulnerable ground water area, mitigation measures must ensure the risks to groundwater are minimised.
+Mod No. Policy No./Paragraph No. Modification MM17 Policy PL8 Page 112 Development should contribute to and enhance biodiversity or geodiversity assets, to ensure a net gain in biodiversity MM18 Policy PL9 Page 113 All development proposals must minimise and, where possible, reduce all forms of pollution and contamination.
+For air quality, the acceptability or otherwise of a proposal will be determined with reference to the relevant limit values or National Air Quality Objectives as they relate to human health or biodiversity Where it can be demonstrated that pollution and/or contamination is unavoidable, appropriate measures must mitigate the negative effects of the development.
+Where adequate mitigation cannot be provided, development will not normally be permitted.
+PL9 Implementation Para 13.55 Page 114 The Council may will require assessments of any pollution and/or contamination-a Preliminary Risk Assessment of land considered to be contaminated to be undertaken and submitted, which identify any existing pollution and/or contamination, and the impacts of the development and any necessary mitigation and/or compensatory measures The Council may also impose conditions to control and manage pollution and contamination levels.
+Further investigations, assessments, long-term maintenance regimes and validation reports may also be required if land is contaminated.
+PL9 Implementation New para after para 13.55 Page 114 Where contaminated sites have the potential to mobilise contaminants, or where there is a high-risk development proposal within a vulnerable ground water area, mitigation measures must ensure the risks to groundwater are minimised.